T +41 22 906 9805

-Sara Nordin joined White & Case's Brussels office in 2008, was based in our Hong Kong office in 2010–2014, and continues to be a senior associate member of the global international trade practice while currently being based primarily in Geneva.
+Sara Nordin joined White & Case's Brussels office in 2008, was based in our Hong Kong office in 2010–2014, and continues to be a counsel of the global international trade practice while currently being based primarily in Geneva.

 Sara is part of the EU specialist export controls and sanctions team, which regularly advises multinational institutions and corporations on a wide range of matters relating to relevant EU law and policy and Member State enforcement for trade restrictions towards various third countries (such as Ukraine/Russia, Iran and Syria).

 Sara has worked on international trade and customs matters in both the United States and the EU, and specializes in advising multinational companies, trade associations and sovereign governments on related issues.
 From Sara's work in Hong Kong, she has developed a focus on the EU's trade and investment relations (including free trade agreements) with various Asian countries, including China.

 With respect to EU and US trade and customs law, Sara has expertise relating to a broad range of issues concerning antidumping and countervailing duty, classification, origin, valuation, marking, entry procedures, preferential trade regimes and security standards.
 She has advised clients supplying goods and services on the EU and US markets on various aspects of environmental regulations, regulatory compliance, product safety standards (including GMO regulation in the EU and its Member States) and intellectual property regimes (including Geographical Indications).
 Sara also provides regular advice on various trade, customs and institutional matters in relation to existing EU and US free trade agreements, as well as free trade agreements under EU negotiation.
 She participates in ongoing industry consultations on drafting proposals for the modernized EU customs code.